An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Experimental Evaluation

 \subsubsection{Benchmark Dataset}

-This experiment is based on the Traffic Collision Avoidance System II (TCAS-II) specification, a well-known and complex real-world benchmark for safety-critical systems \cite{Weyuker1994}, As the proposed algorithm is optimized for SBEs, we constructed our benchmark dataset by modifying the 15 core logical expressions from the original TCAS-II benchmark into SBE form.
+\leavevmode This experiment is based on the Traffic Collision Avoidance System II (TCAS-II) specification, a well-known and complex real-world benchmark for safety-critical systems \cite{Weyuker1994}.
+As the proposed algorithm is optimized for SBEs, we constructed our benchmark dataset by modifying the 15 core logical expressions from the original TCAS-II benchmark into SBE form, and adding 10 randomly generated SBE conditions (with random N and random usage of \&\&, ||, !, and parentheses) to broaden diversity.
 This transformation is based on the fact that the vast majority (99.7\%) of conditional statements in large-scale avionics software are SBEs \cite{Chilenski2001}.
-A comprehensive benchmark suite with a number of conditions ($N$) ranging from 5 to 23 was configured, as detailed in \textbf{Table~\ref{tab:benchmark}}.
+A comprehensive benchmark suite with a number of conditions ($N$) ranging from 5 to 26 was configured, as detailed in \textbf{Table~\ref{tab:benchmark}}.
+SBEs No. 1-15 are reformulated from TCAS-II, while No. 16-25 are synthetically generated SBEs to introduce additional structural variety.
+The full textual forms of all 25 SBE expressions are provided in \textbf{Appendix~A} to improve readability while preserving reproducibility.